James Madison University College of Business: Marketing

 The marketing program prepares students for careers by developing skills in the management of customer relationships through the creation, communication, and delivery of value to customers.
 Marketing students develop in-depth knowledge on identifying, attracting, evaluating, and retaining customers.
 They evaluate marketing alternatives and commit to a course of action, using financial, organizational, environmental, and ethical criteria to guide decision-making.
-The innovative marketing curriculum requires students to use information technology tools for customer research and in the evaluation of strategic performance.
+The marketing curriculum requires students to use information technology tools for customer research and in the evaluation of strategic performance.
 All majors will declare a concentration in either Business-to-Business or Business-to-Consumer marketing.

 Recognition

 The College of Business ranked 11th among public institutions and 29th among all business schools by Business Week in 2013.